vmware/terraform-provider-vra/docs/install_provider.md

 ### Linux

-Create a terraform plugins directory with your hardware platform subdirecotry.
+Create a terraform plugins directory with your hardware platform subdirectory.
 Typically for 64bit Linux this will be in ```~/.terraform.d/plugins/linux_amd64``` on non-Windows platforms.

 ```bash
 mkdir -p ~/.terraform.d/plugins/linux_amd64